 However, it’s no problem if they still choose not to make an offer, it can actually be of great benefit to you.
 If a new buyer presents themselves and asks if you’ve had any other offers, you can confidently answer with “Yes, we are actually discussing an offer with a buyer at the moment, so if you are interested, I’d recommend you jump in”.

 This now gives you the opportunity to build a relationship with the new buyer and build trust.
 When the trust is built, the buyer will divulge with you information about their circumstances, allowing you to better serve their needs and get an offer from them.

 Call it an open invitation to build trust and create a client for life.
 It’s a win, win situation!

-For more great scripts and systems, or to learn more about the Law of Reciprocity and how it’s a sure-fire way of building a trusting relationship, make sure you register for the next Real Estate Brilliance seminar in your city.
+For more great scripts and systems, or to learn more about the Law of Reciprocity and how it’s a sure-fire way of building a trusting relationship, make sure you register for my upcoming FREE half-day Real Estate Brilliance webinar.